SJTU-ViSYS/Sky-GVINS/README.md

 Sky-GVINS: a Sky-segmentation Aided GNSS-Visual-Inertial System for Navigation in Urban Canyons [paper link](TBD)

 Authors: Jie Yin, Danping Zou

+## Abstract:
+TBD

 ![](./figures/system_snapshot.png)

 **Sky-GVINS** is a TBD.
-The system framework  are adapted from [GVINS](https://github.com/HKUST-Aerial-Robotics/GVINS).
+The system framework is adapted from [GVINS](https://github.com/HKUST-Aerial-Robotics/GVINS).
 Our system contains the following features:

 - TBD
 - TBD